 In February/March 2014 children and adults were involved in a 4 session program where 3 sessions were held in the pool learning rescues, tows, treading water, swimming with clothes and survival techniques.

 A day trip was held at Neptune Royal Surf Life Saving Club where children practised what was learned in the pool while incorporating the natural elements of the tides, rips, and currents.

 In August 2017 the Downs Little Lifeguards program was announced as the winner of the National Aquatic Industry - Excellence in Aquatic Safety Public Messaging and Education.

 The creche is open from 8.30am to 12pm, Monday to Friday and is available for your child/children to play in a safe and friendly environment while fully supervised by qualified staff.
 Bookings are essential as places are limited.
 Contact Milne Bay Aquatic Centre on 4688 6330 for more information or to book.
-Creche fees can be found in our fees & charges (Open 'Community Development, Facilities & Tourism - search 'creche').
+Creche fees can be found in the Milne Bay Aquatic and Fitness Centre fees and charges.

 The creche is closed public holidays and for two weeks over Christmas.

-In summer in the extra warm hydrotherapy pool, we run a specially designed aqua class for expecting mums and mums with bubs from 4 months to 2 years.
+In the extra warm hydrotherapy pool, we run a specially designed aqua class for expecting mums and mums with bubs from 4 months to 2 years.
 This is a fun and relaxed low impact workout that can strengthen and tone for the delivery of bub or for you to enjoy bonding time with your young child.
 Contact us on 4688 6330 or come into the centre to book your place.

 What you will receive: